- Be careful in what you say about your car accident online.

 If you are uncertain about whether you ought to post information, or photograph, you should refrain from doing so until you have had an opportunity to speak with a car accident attorney.
 He or she can review your intended post and advise you as to how that post or update may impact your legal rights.

-Do Claims Adjustors Really Look Over My Social Media Account?
+Do Claims Adjusters Really Look Over My Social Media Account?

-Not only do claims adjustors review your social media accounts and other online postings after a Georgia car accident, but in some cases they are able to bypass security or privacy settings you may have.
-This enables the claims adjustor to look at your social media account even if you have not explicitly given them permission to do so.
+Not only do claims adjusters review your social media accounts and other online postings after a Georgia car accident, but in some cases they have been able to trick people into friending them or allowing them to bypass security or privacy settings you may have.
+This enables the claims adjuster to look at your social media account even if you think it is private.

-To understand why a claims adjustor would be interested in your social media account, you must understand what a claims adjustor’s job involves.
-A claims adjustor is tasked with one main objective: settling your claim for as little money as possible.
+To understand why a claims adjuster would be interested in your social media account, you must understand what a claims adjuster’s job involves.
+A claims adjuster is tasked with one main objective: settling your claim for as little money as possible.
 After all, an insurance company cannot turn a profit for its shareholders if it pays out more in claims than it takes in through premiums.
-Your social media account can provide the claims adjustor with valuable information he or she needs in order to deny your claim or reduce the amount of compensation the insurance company will pay to you.
+Your social media account can provide the claims adjuster with valuable information he or she needs in order to deny your claim or reduce the amount of compensation the insurance company will pay to you.
 This is why it is important to be very careful about what you post following your Atlanta car accident.

-The experienced Georgia personal injury attorneys at The Millar Law Firm can advise and direct you in the days and weeks following a car accident or personal injury accident so as to maximize your opportunity for recovering full compensation and helping you avoid taking actions and making statements that negatively impact your legal rights.
-Contact our dedicated car accident legal team today at (404) 620-4378 to discuss your Atlanta car accident case.
+The experienced Georgia personal injury attorneys at The Millar Law Firm can advise and direct you in the days and weeks following a car accident.
+Expert legal advice from Atlanta attorneys who specialize in car accident cases can help maximize your opportunity to receive full compensation helping you avoid making statements that hurt your case.
+Contact our dedicated Atlanta and South Atlanta car accident legal team today at (404) 620-4378 to discuss your Atlanta car accident case.